zarusz/SlimMessageBus/docs/intro.md

 });
 ```

-- The `mbb` (of type `MessageBusBuilder`) can be used to configure the message bus.
+The `mbb` parameter (of type [`MessageBusBuilder`](../src/SlimMessageBus.Host.Configuration/Builders/MessageBusBuilder.cs)) is used be used to configure the message bus.
+Several elements of the bus can be configured:

-The configuration is done using the [`MessageBusBuilder`](../src/SlimMessageBus.Host/Config/Fluent/MessageBusBuilder.cs), which allows configuring couple of elements:

-- The bus transport provider (Apache Kafka, Azure Service Bus, Memory).
+- The bus transport provider (Apache Kafka, Azure Service Bus, Memory, Hybrid).
-- The serialization provider.
+- The serialization plugin.
 - Declaration of messages produced and consumed along with topic/queue names.
 - Request-response configuration (if enabled).
 - Additional provider-specific settings (message partition key, message id, etc).
-- Registration and configuration of plugins.
+- Registration and configuration of additional plugins.

-Here is a sample configuration:
+Sample bus configuration is shown below:

 ```cs
 services.AddSlimMessageBus(mbb =>